Trinity Episcopal Church (Searcy, Arkansas)

 Trinity Episcopal Church is a historic church at the junction of North Elm and Market Streets in Searcy, Arkansas.
+It is part of the Episcopal Diocese of Arkansas.
+The Rev. Mark Harris is rector.

+In 2015, the church reported 134 members; in 2023, it reported 66 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $150,378.
+Average Sunday Attendance (ASA) reported in 2024 was 39 persons.
+This was a relative decrease from ASA of 47 persons reported in 2020.

+Building

-It is a single-story brick building, built in the English parish church style in 1902, and is joined by a small connector to a 1935 parish house of similar construction.
+The church is a single-story brick building, built in the English parish church style in 1902, and is joined by a small connector to a 1935 parish house of similar construction.
 It is the only church of this style in White County.
 Its main facade has buttressed corners, and a large lancet-arched window at the center, with the main entrance set recessed in a projecting gabled section to its left.
 The building was listed on the National Register of Historic Places in 1992.